 This discussion-based Bioinformatics course will expose students to the latest developments in Bioinformatics analysis and algorithms.
 It will run in conjunction with the VanBug Seminar Series, in which the students will have the opportunity to meet and discuss their work with guest speakers, both local and international scientists.
 The SFU equivalent for this course is MBB 659.

-This graduate level course offered in UBC computer-science that focuses on the algorithms that are currently in Bioinformatics. e.g. sequence alignment, gene prediction and sequence annotation, RNA and protein structure prediction and phylogenetic analysis.
+This undergraduate level course offered in UBC computer-science that focuses on the algorithms that are currently in Bioinformatics. e.g. sequence alignment, gene prediction and sequence annotation, RNA and protein structure prediction and phylogenetic analysis.
 The aim of this course is to give you detailed understanding of the existing algorithms and to prepare you to develop you own applications and algorithms.
 The course is meant to be very interactive in style and will involve coursework on projects.
 You should be comfortable with basic mathematical reasoning, have a good understanding of the main principles of molecular biology and be confident programming in a higher-level language such as C, C++ or Java.
 Due to the interactive nature of the course, enrollment is restricted to a small number of dedicated students.
-Note: CPSC 445 may be substituted for CPSC 545 if the student does not have a strong computational background.

 This course will cover quantitative problems arising from current research.
 We focus on areas in which a statistical approach provides a powerful tool for separating signal from noise.
 Students will learn to translate genomic research questions into well-defined computational problems.
 Solutions and algorithms are found which are both theoretically sound and practical to implement.
 Selected topics: gene expression analysis, analysis of tissue and protein arrays, sequence alignment and comparison, Hidden Markov Models.